-Ex-FBI director James Comey visits hometown, dad
+Ex-FBI Director James Comey visits hometown, dad

 Comey declined to speak with a reporter, but he posed for a photo with several students from his alma mater, Northern Highlands Regional High School.

-Trump was also in New Jersey, about 48 miles away at his golf club, where the president took to Twitter to criticize the FBI director whom he fired.
+Trump also was in New Jersey, about 48 miles away at his golf club, where the president used Twitter to criticize the FBI director whom he fired.

-Comey's father, J. Brien Comey Sr., told the newspaper his son was not aware of the tweets.
+Comey's father, J. Brien Comey Sr., told the newspaper his son was not aware of the tweets at the time.
 He says "It's a good thing he didn't know."

 Comments